dominikzorgnotti/transform-vmware-product-builds-to-json/templates/README.md

 ## Disclaimer

-This is not an official VMware repository and in not linked in official capacity to my employment at VMware.
+This is not an official VMware repository.
+It is not linked in any capacity to my employment at VMware.
-All data is owned by VMware.
+All data that is processed is provided by VMware.
 I am just transforming the data VMware publishes in the knowledgebase and provide them in a different output format.
 Errors can and will be made, please us this at your own discretion and test it out.